 new year's resolutions for students

-The start of a new year brings the excitement of new beginnings and a chance to reset from the previous year.
-It’s a perfect opportunity to consider New Year’s resolutions for students to help guide the coming 12 months.
-But while the promise of forming new, healthier habits is enticing, it’s important to remember that for goals and resolutions to come true, some work needs to be done to usher it along.
+The start of a new year brings the excitement of new beginnings and a chance to reset from the previous year; however, while the promise of forming new, healthier habits is enticing, it’s important to remember that resolutions require some work to come true.

-To help kick-start your creative juices, we’ve come up with five fabulous New Year’s resolutions for students as well as some general New Year’s resolutions tips that can be implemented both in and out of the classroom.
+To boost your motivation and outlook, we’re sharing five impactful and achievable New Year’s resolutions for students can help guide the next 12 months.
+For parents and teachers looking to help their students grow, we’ve also included general New Year’s resolution tips that can be implemented both in and out of the classroom.

 The Importance of Goal Setting

 For students in particular, goal setting helps them be more aware of what is expected of them in the classroom in terms of behavior and learning.
-When they know of these expectations, they’re more likely to work harder and see more positive results than if they didn’t set any goals in the first place.
+When you know of these expectations, you’re more likely to work harder and see more positive results than if you didn’t set any goals in the first place.

-The classroom setting provides a valuable motivational tool—if every student is tasked with setting goals, students will feel as though they are not alone in their efforts.
+For teachers looking to motivate students, the classroom setting provides a valuable tool—if every student is tasked with setting goals, students will feel as though they are not alone in their efforts.
 Students can inspire and encourage each other in both setting and reaching their goals.
 In fact, it can be useful to have your students set both class resolutions and individual student resolutions.

 Setting goals in the classroom is effective as each student can inspire others to set similar goals.
 With that said, setting goals in a classroom setting must be accompanied by reminders that not everyone’s goals should be the same.
 Depending on what students struggle more with at home or in school, their goals should reflect the solution to those issues.